mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 in order to show the data.

 For example, the REST client class `CrudClient` is a data loader since it implements the `DataLoader` interface.
-Since Vaadin Grid works with `DataProvider`s, you need to use `DataLoaderAdapter` to convert `CrudClient` into `DataProvider`, which you can then assign to the Grid.
+It fetches lists of JSON maps and converts them into Java Beans with the help of Gson.
+In order to connect `CrudClient` into Vaadin Grid, you need to use `DataLoaderAdapter` to convert `CrudClient` into `DataProvider`.
 It's always wise to call `.withConfigurableFilter2()` on the adapter which enables the filter row to set filters to the data provider.

 Another example is the SQL database access via the `vok-orm`. vok-orm provides